Introduction to Cargo Securement

 Who May Be Liable for a Cargo-Related Truck Accident?

-Truck drivers are not the only people responsible for ensuring cargo is secure during transit.
+Truck drivers are not the only people responsible for ensuring the vehicle’s cargo is secure during transit, as regulations governing cargo securement systems must be followed.
 Depending on your unique circumstances, one or more of the following parties may be liable for a truck accident caused by shifting or falling cargo:

 - Trucking Company: The FMCSA regulations apply to trucking companies, so they have a duty to ensure cargo is secure.
 If they neglect this duty, fail to maintain their equipment, or do not effectively train their drivers, they may be responsible for an accident.

 In some cases, a truck driver may observe a loading crew.
-If the driver has control over this process and is done incorrectly, the driver and trucking company may be liable for shifting or falling cargo.
+If the driver has control over this process and it is done incorrectly, the driver and trucking company may be liable for shifting or falling cargo.
 However, the crew may be held accountable if the truck driver did not oversee this process or if it was done in a concealed container.
+Proper use and maintenance of cargo securement devices are essential to comply with safety standards and prevent accidents.

 Schedule a Free Consultation With the Reputable Truck Accident Lawyer at Hollis Law Firm